 Lecture Topics: Toward Belowground Restoration: Understanding the effects of land management on soil microbial communities in a tallgrass prairie

-Laiyin Zhu is an assistant professor of Geography, Environment, and Tourism at WMU.
+Laiyin Zhu is an associate professor of Environment, Geography, and Sustainability at WMU.
 His research focuses on extreme weather and climate change, hydro-climatology, and weather disaster risk analysis.
 His teachings include courses such as Climate Change: Past, Present, & Future, World Ecology Problems, Data Analysis in Climate Science, and Extreme Weather under Changing Climate.
 Zhu uses climate data and different models to understand the mechanisms and impacts of extreme weather/climate events.
 Much of his past work involved observing variations of hurricane precipitation and flooding, seasonal forecast and long-term prediction of hurricane activity, modeling hurricane power outages, agent-based models of hurricane mitigation, and assessment of future biofuel adaptations.

 Lecture/Presentation Topics: Hurricanes and Climate Change; Climate Change and Mitigation

 DR. LEI MING

-Dr. Lei Meng is an associate professor of Geography, Environment and Tourism at WMU and a physical geographer who received his Ph.D. from Texas A&M, 2009.
+Dr. Lei Meng is an associate professor of Environment, Geography, and Sustainability at WMU and a physical geographer who received his Ph.D. from Texas A&M, 2009.
 He has research interests and expertise in climate variability and climate change as well as land-atmosphere interactions and lake-effect snow.
 He uses the Community Earth System Model to investigate hydrological and biogeochemical processes that are interactive with climate.

 Lecture Topics: Land-Atmosphere Interactions; Lake-effect Snowfall and Teleconnections